New report on the mental health and wellbeing of Generation Z

-New study on the mental health of Generation Z shows a sharp drop in girls’ wellbeing during adolescence
+New study by @EduPolicyInst and @PrincesTrust on the mental health of Generation Z shows a sharp drop in girls’ wellbeing during adolescence

 - By the end of primary school, Generation Z girls have similar levels of wellbeing and self-esteem as boys but then experience a sudden decline in both by age 14.